Vrindavan Chandrodaya Mandir- Salient Features

 Mathura and Vrindavan are important places for devotees of Krishna from all over the world.
 Vrindavan is especially a very revered and sacred place for the devotees of Lord Sri Krishna.
 In fact, the Holy Land of Vrindavan can be considered to be the spiritual capital of India.

 The skyscraper temple-cum-heritage project, conceived of by the devotees of ISKCON-Bangalore, will consist of a grand temple of Lord Sri Krishna at its centre.
 The grand temple shall be of monumental proportions and its iconic architecture shall harmoniously combine elements of both Indian temple architecture and modern architecture.
 This temple is poised to become the tallest, grandest and largest religious structure in India.
 The temple has a footprint of about 5.5 acres and rises to a height of about 700 feet (213 metres or 70 floors).
 The temple is planned to be vibrant with festivals and religious activities throughout the year.

-While the Yamuna creek provides a boating opportunity for the visitors and the Krishna Lila attractions in the forest provide an entertaining experience for all the family members, the Bhagavad Gita Expo will ignite the minds and invigorate the intellect with the stupendous wisdom given by Lord Sri Krishna that forms the bedrock of the culture and the philosophy of life in India.
+The Bhagavad Gita Expo will ignite the minds and invigorate the intellect with the priceless wisdom given by Lord Krishna which forms the bedrock of the culture and the philosophy of life in India.
 The Krishna Heritage Museum will showcase the rich heritage and artistic celebration of Lord Sri Krishna in diverse cultures of India, practiced and perfected over thousands of years.

 From the ground level, a capsule elevator will rise up through the temple core, taking visitors to the Viewing Gallery at 700 feet for a breathtaking panoramic view of Braj Mandal.